IIT-Patna-Inter-IIT-Tech-Meet/DevRev-chatbot-frontend/README.md

 # Chatbot Frontend

 A user friendly way to interact with the ml pipeline.
+Link for the backend repo [Chatbot-Backend](https://github.com/IIT-Patna-Inter-IIT-Tech-Meet/DevRev-chatbot-backend)

 ## Run Locally